A marketing mix is made of 4 basic elements, also known as the marketing mix elements. It provides the basis for a marketing strategy in a business.

 Sometimes an entire country can enjoy a high perceived value.
 A good example is France in the fragrance category.
 People worldwide perceive French fragrance of high value and are willing to pay more for it.

-It is important that an entrepreneur or the business takes care of the following while managing price in the marketing mix:
+An entrepreneur or the business takes care of the following while managing price in the marketing mix:

 - Understand the importance of price for branding